 As the stress builds up, we move towards the lack of confidence and a feeling of inferiority becomes a part of our life.
-Lest the thorn / the cause/ the toxins/ stress is removed only then the normal healing mechanism of the body is initiated or else it effects the other organs of the body & thus incurable diseases are produced.
+Lest the thorn / the cause/ the toxins/ stress is removed only when the normal healing mechanism of the body is initiated or else it affects the other organs of the body & thus incurable diseases are produced.

-For males as young as 25, multiple late nights and unlimited stress can lead to a diminished sexual desire, premature ejaculation, erectile dysfunction, impotency, low sperm count, semen discharge with urine and the damaging feeling of inferiority accompany with all these sexual problems.
-The same stress factor in females will lead to low sexual desire, infertility and loosening of breasts etc.
+For males as young as 25, multiple late nights and unlimited stress can lead to a diminished sexual desire, premature ejaculation, erectile dysfunction, impotence, low sperm count, semen discharge with urine and the damaging feeling of inferiority accompany with all these sexual problems.
+The same stress factor in females will lead to low sexual desire, infertility, and loosening of breasts etc.

 5000 years old ancient wisdom of Ayurveda has a lot to offer for millions of people to combat stress, the effects of which are often associated with skin, sexual health of the individuals.
 Since times unmemorable, Ayurveda has been advocating many rejuvenating recopies for improving & maintaining good health, which leads to a normal and happy life thus improving the deficiencies without any side effects.

 Treatment procedures mainly involve the changing of nutritional protocol & lifestyle by which we can greatly influence our physical, mental & emotional health.
 While each patient should follow a regimen tailored to his/ her individual needs, the five classical procedures are meant to detoxify the human body- THE PANCHAKARMA CHIKITSA-are particularly beneficial.
 They are: